 For the premium version, there are 4 tiers which consist of:

-- Plus ($199) — A three site license with plugin updates and support for one year.
+Plus ($99.50) — A three-site license with plugin updates and support for one year

-- Pro ($399) — A five site license with plugin updates and support for one year.
+Pro ($199.50) — A five-site license with plugin updates and support for one year

 Our Opinion on Coming Soon Page, Maintenance Mode & Landing Pages by SeedProd

-SeedProd is a great plugin and has always been the best maintenance mode plugin for WordPress.
+SeedProd is a great plugin and has always been WordPress’s best maintenance mode plugin.

-With the advent of more WordPress page builder functionality, SeedProd definitely brings more to the table even though it is slightly at the expense of ease of use.
+With the advent of more WordPress page builder functionality, SeedProd definitely brings more to the table than its competition.

-It’s always been a fan favorite due to its free nature and expanding feature set that makes it the perfect maintenance mode/coming soon page plugin.
-(Technically, it’s a maintenance mode plugin although it works equally as well as a coming soon plugin.)
+It’s always been a fan favorite due to its free nature and expanding feature set, making it the perfect maintenance mode/coming soon page plugin.
+(Technically, it’s a maintenance mode plugin, although it works equally as well as a coming soon plugin.)

 Pros of the WP Maintenance Mode Plugin

-For instance, this plugin has the following functionality:
+For example, this plugin has the following functionality:

 Cons of the WP Maintenance Mode Plugin

-There aren’t any real cons to the WP Maintenance Mode plugin.
-If we were going to be picky, then it’s a shame that the subscription form doesn’t integrate with email service providers, meaning that you have to manually export the emails and then import them into your ESP.
+There aren’t any substantial cons to the WP Maintenance Mode plugin.
+If we were going to be picky, it’s a shame that the subscription form doesn’t integrate with email service providers, meaning that you have to manually export the emails and then import them into your ESP.

 However, that’s a small price to pay when the price of the plugin is zero.